srupslurp/srupslurp/README.md

 - C+H is FULLY allowed..unless i have dniuf in my name !!

 - you can find me in the homestuck area 80% of the time. other times i'm somewhere random on the map.

+  - main intrests at the moment: homestuck, ranfren, Law of Talos and Lapfox

 ![6](https://files.catbox.moe/ue04jm.png)